zaetrik/omicron/README.md

         ((req, res) => "My POST Handler")
         ((req, res, err) => err.message)

-    // all, dlt & put are also available to create route handlers

-    // You could also create them manually
-    // The functions above just construct an object like this

-    const manualWay = {
-        path: "/manual",
-        method: "GET" as HttpMethod,
-        handler: (req: HttpRequest, res: HttpResponse) =>
-            TE.tryCatch(
-                async () => ({
-                    response: "Manual Handler",
-                    status: 200,
-                    contentType: ContentType.TEXT_HTML,
-                }),
-                E.toError
-            ),
-        errorHandler: (req: HttpRequest, res: HttpResponse, err: Error) => TE.tryCatch(
-                async () => ({ response: `An error occured: ${err.message}` }),
-                E.toError
-            ),
-    };
+For the other HTTP methods there are also handlers available.

-    // You have to define two handlers.
-One normal handler & one error handlers.
+You have to define two handlers.
+One normal handler & one error handler.
-    // The handler functions have the following type signature type RouteHandlerFn =
+The handler functions have the following type signature

-            (req: HttpRequest,
-            res: HttpResponse,
-            error?: Error) => TaskEither<Error, RouteResponse>;
+    type RouteHandlerFn = (req: HttpRequest, res: HttpResponse, error?: Error) => TaskEither<Error, RouteResponse>;